MikeRatcliffe/Recipes/recipes/soup-—-simple-egg-drop-soup.md

 ## notes

 - The soup tastes delicious as-is, but you can fancy it up with your favorite add-ins.
-My favorite garnishes include sliced spicy peppers, minced spring onions, and coriander leaves.
+My favorite garnishes include sliced spicy peppers (minced) spring onions, and coriander leaves.

 ## based on